Rice–Eccles Stadium: Renovations

 Immediately after the 1997 season's final home game on November 15, fittingly a 31–14 victory over Rice, Rice Stadium was almost completely demolished, replaced with a modern steel, concrete and glass facility.
 All that remained of the old stadium were the stands in the south end zone, built in 1982.
 The stadium did not miss a football season, as the project was timed not to disrupt the 1997 home schedule.
 The new stadium was ready less than 10 months later for the 1998 home opener, a 45–22 win over Louisville on September 12.
-The stadium now seats 45,807 and has a six-story press box.
+The stadium then seated 45,017, plus a new six-story press box.

-As of 2014, a row of bleachers has been added in the standing room areas on the east, west and north sections of Rice–Eccles Stadium.
-40 ADA seats were also added for a total of 790 new seats, bringing the capacity of Rice–Eccles Stadium to 45,807 (from 45,017).
-There will still be space for standing room behind the new row of bleachers.
+In 2014, a row of bleachers were added in the standing room areas on the east, west and north sections of Rice–Eccles Stadium.
+40 ADA seats were also added for a total of 790 new seats, increasing the capacity of Rice–Eccles Stadium to 45,807, plus additional space for standing room behind the new row of bleachers.

 In June 2010, the U of U accepted an invitation to join the Pacific-10 Conference (which changed its name to the Pac-12 Conference shortly after the Utah Utes and the Colorado Buffaloes joined) and began playing in the conference during 2011–2012 season.
-It is expected that Rice–Eccles Stadium is to be expanded and the locker room facilities upgraded.
-This claim was furthered when both KSL.com and the Deseret News reported that the university was seriously considering expanding the stadium by at least 10,000 seats, which brings the expected capacity to 51,444.
+Claims that Rice-Eccles would again be expanded and the locker room facilities upgraded were furthered when both KSL.com and the Deseret News reported that the university was seriously considering expanding the stadium by at least 10,000 seats, which would bring the expected capacity to 51,444.

-It was announced in 2019 to demolish the South End Zone and rebuild to add 6,000 more seats, high-end suites, locker rooms, offices, terrace seating, and a restaurant for $80 million; a major donor was the Kendall Garff Family of ($17.5 million) and the area was named after him (Ken Garff Red Zone).
-Construction on the South End Zone was completed on 12 Aug 2021 and opened to the public.
-The total seat increase was 5,637 when construction was completed.
+In 2019, the University announced a renovation of the seating at the south end zone.
+The announced renovation was planned to add 6,000 more seats, high-end suites, locker rooms, offices, terrace seating, and a restaurant, all for $80 million.
+The Ken Garff Family donated $17.5 million and the section was named the "Ken Garff Red Zone" in his honor.
+Construction on the South End Zone was completed on August 12, 2021 and opened to the public that season.
+After construction, the stadium's capacity had increased by 5,637 seats.

 The Ken Garff Red Zone features new home and visiting locker rooms, sports medicine facilities and hospitality areas, the University Club restaurant, Diglisic Lounge, Layton Field Club, and various premium seating options, including suites, loge boxes, ledge, club, and premium terrace seating as well as additional bleacher seating.
 Utah’s new locker room is 5,300 square feet with 90 lockers.
 It features a one-of-a-kind locker design with hidden storage, wireless charging, and a locking box for athletes.